 543B.
-Whosoever draws, makes, signs, accepts, or indorses any bill of exchange or promissory note, or any such undertaking, warrant, order, authority or request, as in the last preceding section mentioned, by procuration or otherwise, for or in the name, or on the account of any person without lawful authority or excuse, or offers, utters, disposes of, or puts off any such instrument so drawn, made, signed, accepted or indorsed, with intent in any such case to defraud, and the amount purporting to be payable under such bill, note, undertaking, warrant, order, authority, or request, or the value of such chattel, note, bill, or security, or the amount of credit to be procured or given does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+Whosoever draws, makes, signs, accepts, or indorses any bill of exchange or promissory note, or any such undertaking, warrant, order, authority or request, as in the last preceding section mentioned, by procuration or otherwise, for or in the name, or on the account of any person without lawful authority or excuse, or offers, utters, disposes of, or puts off any such instrument so drawn, made, signed, accepted or indorsed, with intent in any such case to defraud, and the amount purporting to to be payable under such bill, note, undertaking, warrant, order, authority, or request, or the value of such chattel, note, bill, or security, or the amount of credit to be procured or given does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.

 543c.
-Whosoever when any cheque or draft on any bank is crossed with the name of a banker or with two transverse lines with the words "bank" or the words "and company", or any abbreviation thereof, respectively, or with the word "credit", followed by the name of any individual or firm, obliterates, adds to, or alters any such crossing, or utters any cheque or draft whereon any such obliteration, addition, or alteration has been made, knowing the same to have been made, with intent in any such case to defraud, and the amount purporting to be payable under such cheque or draft draft does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months, or to pay a fine of fifty pounds.
+Whosoever when any cheque or draft on any bank is crossed with the name of a banker or with two transverse lines with the words "bank" or the words "and company", or any abbreviation thereof, respectively, or with the word "credit", followed by the name of any individual or firm, obliterates, adds to, or alters any such crossing, or utters any cheque or draft whereon any such obliteration, addition, or alteration has been made, knowing the same to have been made, with intent in any such case to defraud, and the amount purporting to be payable under such cheque or draft does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months, or to pay a fine of fifty pounds.

-30. Part XV of the Principal Act is amended as follows :---
+27. Part XV of the Principal Act is amended as follows :--

-- (a) Section five hundred and fifty-eight: In subsection one omit the words "penal servitude, or" and insert at the end of subsection two the following words: "Such recognizance may also contain additional conditions with respect to all or any of the following matters":- - (i) The supervision of the offender by a probation officer during the period specified in the recognizance, and such other conditions for securing such supervision as may be specified therein. - (ii) For prohibiting the offender from associating with thieves and other undesirable persons, or from frequenting undesirable places. - (iii) As to the abstention of the offender from intoxicating liquor. - (iv) Generally for securing that the offender shall lead an honest and industrious life. - (b) Section five hundred and fifty-nine: In subsection two, after the words "of any such order", insert the words "or may direct that the recognizance mentioned in section five hundred and fifty-eight, subsection two, shall be further conditioned that the offender shall perform any order made or any directions given under section five hundred and fifty-nine, subsection one, and may in the sentence passed upon the offender sentence him to such additional terms as to the court may seem fitting to be served by him in the event of his failure to give such security or to comply with such condition of the recognizance". - (c) The same section is further amended by adding at the end of subsection two the words "or recognizance so conditioned being entered into".
+- (a) Section five hundred and fifty-eight: Insert at the end of subsection two the following words: "Such recognizance may also contain additional conditions with respect to all or any of the following matters":--- - (i) The supervision of the offender by a probation officer during the period specified in the recognizance, and such other conditions for securing such supervision as may be specified therein. - (ii) For prohibiting the offender from associating with thieves and other undesirable persons, or from frequenting undesirable places. - (iii) As to the abstention of the offender from intoxicating liquor. - (iv) Generally for securing that the offender shall lead an honest and industrious life.

+(b)